-- (a) Hog fuel boilers shall meet all provisions of WAC 173-400-040 and 173-400-050(1), except that emissions may exceed twenty percent opacity for up to fifteen consecutive minutes once in any eight hours.
+- (a) Hog fuel boilers shall meet all provisions of WAC 173-400-040 and 173-400-050(1). except that emissions may exceed twenty percent opacity for up to fifteen consecutive minutes once in any eight hours.
 The intent of this provision is to allow soot blowing and grate cleaning necessary to the operation of these units.
 This practice is to be scheduled for the same specific times each day and the permitting authority shall be notified of the schedule or any changes. - (b) All hog fuel boilers shall utilize RACT and shall be operated and maintained to minimize emissions.

-(3)(2) Orchard heating.
+(3) Orchard heating.

-- (a) Burning of rubber materials, asphaltic products, crankcase oil or petroleum wastes, plastic, or garbage is prohibited. - (b) It is unlawful to burn any material or operate any orchard-heating device that causes a visible emission exceeding twenty percent opacity for more than 3 minutes in a one hour period determined using ecology method 9A, except during the first thirty minutes after such device or material is ignited.
+- (a) Burning of rubber materials, asphaltic products, crankcase oil or petroleum wastes, plastic, or garbage is prohibited. - (b) It is unlawful to burn any material or operate any orchard-heating device that causes a visible emission exceeding twenty percent opacity as specified in WAC 173-400-040(2). except during the first thirty minutes after such device or material is ignited.

-(4)(3) Grain elevators.
+(4) Grain elevators.